Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 can excuse my blindness ...

-he words that follow a little later, addressed by Gurnemanz to Parsifal, while he sprinkles Parsifal's head with water from
+The words that follow a little later, addressed by Gurnemanz to Parsifal, while he sprinkles Parsifal's head with water from the holy spring,

 Be blessed, you pure one, through purity!